Bloc/jottly-checkpoints/04-Adding-Header-and-Images.md

 We also added a button to allow the user to sign up.
 We use the `button` tag, and again, define the type, but this time using `submit`.
 Wrapped in the tag, we include the text that will appear on the button.

+Refresh your browser window to view all of the changes you've made.

 ### Pushing your changes

 Push your changes to Github: